Bram Stoker is known to us for his creation of the immensely popular Dracula, but he also wrote plenty of other books and lived an interesting life.

 - Stoker excelled as an athlete in his youth, despite not walking till he was seven.

-- Stoker wrote fan mails to Walk Whitman and was able to meet the poet on two separate occasions in the U.S.
+- Stoker wrote fan mails to Walt Whitman and was able to meet the poet on two separate occasions in the U.S.

 - Stoker’s wife, Florence Balcombe ditched Oscar Wilde for Bram toker.